 Crossing the border from Guatemala into Honduras

 You will need to get off the minibus and get your passport stamped on the Guatemalan side then walk across the border to Honduras.
-On the Honduras side, you go into (a much nicer) border control office where you need to pay $3 (or 30Q) and get an entry stamp.
-You hop back on the mini bus and off you go!
+On the Honduras side, you go into (a much nicer) border control office where you need to pay $5 (or 40Q aprox) and get an entry stamp.
+You hop back on the minibus and off you go!

 Coming back you will need to do the same, but you don’t have to pay on the way back.